-- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The Board of Examiners will reinstate the module mark for the previous attempt at a failed module if it is higher than the mark for the most recent attempt. - 5.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 5.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed. - 5.1.4 A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 5.1.5 Where a student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment.
-The timing of the reassessment will depend on the student's year of study and what type of modules they have failed. - a.
-Students who fail modules in Year 1 will be required to undertake reassessment at the first available opportunity, in accordance with the overall limit on the volume of reassessment of 60 credits as set out in rules 5.1a.
-Reassessment will normally be undertaken during the summer vacation of Year 1 where students either: - i. have failed a core module - ii. have failed a module with a mark below 40 - iii. have failed more than 40 credits' worth of non-core modules with marks in the 40-49 range.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits.
+Where students are offered the chance to undertake voluntary reassessment for the purposes of gaining professional accreditation, in taught modules which would normally meet the criteria for being condoned, the total number of credits' worth of compulsory and voluntary reassessment cannot exceed the 60 credit limit. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

+- d) The Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
+This includes where students are permitted to undertake voluntary reassessment in taught modules for the purposes of gaining professional accreditation. - 5.1.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 5.1.2 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
+A student cannot be permitted to repeat a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 5.1.3 Where a full-time student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment across the summer and/or wait until the final board when the dissertation or equivalent outcome is known. - 5.1.4 Where a part-time student has not met the requirements to pass and is eligible to undertake reassessment and/or have failed marks condoned, the Board of Examiners will give the student the opportunity to undertake reassessment.
+The timing of the reassessment will depend on the student's year of study and what type of modules they have failed. - a) Students on the part-time course who fail modules in Year One will be required to undertake reassessment at the first available opportunity, in accordance with the overall limit on the volume of reassessment of 60 credits as set out in rules 5.1a.

+Reassessment will normally be undertaken during the summer vacation of Year One where students either:

+- i) have failed a core module - ii) have failed a module with a mark below 40 - iii) have failed more than 40 credits' worth of non-core modules with marks in the 40-49 range.